irfankacapor/tuwien-web-engineering-2023/README.md

 __Task 3__: Execute `npm install` within the `./Task 3 - Node` folder to install dependencies.
 Launch the server by running `npm start`.
 At this point, requests can be sent to interact with the server.

-__Task 4__: Install dependencies by executing `npm install"` within the `./Task 4 - Vue.js/test` folder.
+__Task 4__: Install dependencies by executing `npm install` within the `./Task 4 - Vue.js/test` folder.
 Start the application by running `npm run dev` to observe its functionality in action.

 ##### Detailed descriptions of tasks are given below